Upper Canada Rebellion: Francis Bond Head and the elections of 1836

 The appointment of Francis Bond Head as the Lieutenant Governor of Upper Canada was initially warmly greeted, though his administration was later met with controversy.

-Sir Francis Bond Head was appointed as Lieutenant-Governor and the Reform movement believed he would support their ideas.
-After meeting with Reformers, Bond Head concluded that they were disloyal to the British Empire and allied himself with the Family Compact.
+Sir Francis Bond Head was appointed as lieutenant governor, and the Reform movement believed he would support their ideas.
+After meeting with Reformers, Head concluded that they were disloyal to the British Empire and allied himself with the Family Compact.
 He refused proposals to bring responsible government to Upper Canada, responding in a sarcastic tone that belittled reformers.
 The Reform-dominated Assembly responded by refusing to pass the money bill, which halted the payment of salaries and pensions to many government workers.
-Bond Head then refused to pass any legislation from that government session including major public works projects.
+Head then refused to pass any legislation from that government session including major public works projects.
 This caused a recession in Upper Canada.
-The movement was disappointed when Bond Head made it clear he had no intention of consulting the Executive Council in the daily operations of the administration.
+The movement was disappointed when Head made it clear he had no intention of consulting the Executive Council in the daily operations of the administration.
 The Executive Council resigned, provoking widespread discontent and an election in 1834.

-Unlike previous Lt.
-Governors, Bond Head actively supported Tory candidates and utilized Orange Order violence in order to ensure their election.
+Unlike previous lieutenant governors, Head actively supported Tory candidates and utilized Orange Order violence in order to ensure their election.
 He appealed to the people's desire to remain part of the British Empire and a paternalistic attitude of the Crown providing goods for the people.
-Reformers such as Mackenzie and Samuel Lount lost their seats in the Legislature and they alleged that the election was fraudulent.
+Reformers such as Mackenzie and Samuel Lount lost their seats in the Legislature, and they alleged that the election was fraudulent.
 They prepared a petition to the Crown protesting the abuses, carried to London by Charles Duncombe, but the Colonial Office refused to hear him.
-The new Tory-dominated Legislature passed laws that exacerbated tensions including continuing the Legislative session after the death of the King, prohibiting members of the Legislature from serving as Executive Councillors, making it easier to sue indebted farmers, protecting the Bank of Upper Canada from bankruptcy, and giving Legislative Councillors charters for their own banks.
+The new Tory-dominated legislature passed laws that exacerbated tensions including continuing the legislative session after the death of the king, prohibiting members of the legislature from serving as executive councillors, making it easier to sue indebted farmers, protecting the Bank of Upper Canada from bankruptcy, and giving legislative councillors charters for their own banks.